 Parent Advocacy Support Group (PASS-G)

-The formation of Network AID Africa was inspired by two illiterate couples, Sia Tengbeh and Asmieu Barrie.
-Parent Advocacy Support Group (PASS -G) is a group of illiterate women contributing to and supporting their home, community and economic
+The formation of Network AID Africa was inspired by two illiterate couples, Sia Regiana Mendenia Tengbeh and Alhaji Asmieu Barrie.
+Parent Advocacy Support Group (PASS -G) is a group of illiterate persons contributing to and supporting their home, community and economic

 development.
 PASS-G was formed after the 2022 climax of 16 days of activism against all forms of violence against women and girls at Hill Top Community to foster and amplify the voice, recognition, contribution and identity of illiterate women.